 Hidden in the side streets are all sorts of craft boutiques, sweet crêperies, and inviting outdoor terraces to sit and unwind between promenades.

-One of Provence’s most stunning hilltop villages, Gorges has long seduced artists and travelers from all over the world with its rustic ambience and dramatic setting on the edge of the Vaucluse plateau.
+One of Provence’s most stunning hilltop villages, Gorges has long seduced artists and travelers from all over the world with its rustic ambiance and dramatic setting on the edge of the Vaucluse plateau.

 With its old dry-stone houses, quintessential terracotta rooftops, and romantic calades – narrow, arcaded cobbled streets typical to the area, it provided the perfect backdrop for the movie A Good Year starring Russel Crowe and Marion Cotillard.